 ABC Company is a telecom operator that primarily relies on newspaper ads and the company website for marketing.
 However, a recently hired marketing director suggests that the company should now focus on television ads and social media marketing to reach a broader client base.

 The telecom operator currently spends $400 on newspaper ads and $100 on maintaining the company’s website every month.
 The marketing director estimates that it will spend approximately $1,000 on television ads every month.
 Also, the company will need to hire a millennial at $250 per week to oversee its social media marketing efforts.
-If the telecom operator adopts the new advertisement techniques, they will spend $2,000 per month as advertisement expenses.
+If the telecom operator adopts the new advertisement techniques, they will spend $2,000 per month as advertising expenses.
 The differential cost, in this case, is $1,500 ($2,000 – $500).

-ABC Company must decide between remaining with their current advertisement platforms or adopting the suggested advertisement platforms, which translate to additional costs.
+ABC Company must decide between remaining with their current advertising platforms or adopting the suggested platforms, which translates to additional costs.
 They must calculate the benefits and gains of choosing one option and leaving the other.
 If the business faces a tight budget and is getting a few clients via the old advertising platforms, the company may prefer to stay put in its current state.
 However, if the business goes ahead and implements the new option, it means it gains access to a wider market for its products and services by choosing to spend more money.
-Another advantage is that social media advertising will give the company an opportunity to interact with its customers directly to know their concerns and suggestions on the company’s current products.
+Another advantage is that social media advertising will give the company an opportunity to interact with its customers directly to know their concerns and get suggestions on the company’s current products.

 Treatment of Differential Cost